Man Utd sign Ajax star Van de Beek in £35m deal | Goal.com

 One of the highlights of his time with Ajax, where he won the 2018-19 Eredivisie title, was the run to the Champions League semi-finals in that same campaign, a competition in which he was recognised as one of the star performers.

-He could make his United debut in the opening match of the 2020-21 Premier League season, which will see Solskjaer’s side travel to Turf Moor to face Burnley.
+He could make his United debut in the club's opening match of the 2020-21 Premier League season, which will see Solskjaer’s side host Crystal Palace on September 19.